nicolaschotard/stackyter/README.rst

   is directly given by the user, and ``stakyter`` will look for a default configuration file.
-The default file must be either ``~/stackyter-config.yaml`` or defined by the ``STACKYTERCONFIG`` environment variable, that you must have previoulsy define in case the default value does not fit your need.
-The ``myconfig`` key will then be looked for in this default configuration file to get the configuration dictionnart that you asked for.
+The default file must be either ``~/stackyter-config.yaml`` or defined by the ``STACKYTERCONFIG`` environment variable (if the default path does not fit your need).
+The ``myconfig`` key will be looked for in this default configuration file to get the configuration dictionnary you asked for.

 - ``stackyter.py``.
 In that case, ``stackyter`` will also look for a default configuration file (see above), and for a default configuration called ``default_config`` in this file.
-Thi sdefault must point to the configuration you would like to use by default.
+This default value must be there if you have mor ethan one confiuration defined.
+It must point to the configuration you would like to use by default.

 In principal, your default configuration file must look like that::